jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 ### Update The Dynamic Blog Page

-Add the following snippet to the Component Script in the blog `[slug].astro` with:
+Replace the existing frontmatter in the blog's `[slug].astro` with:

 ```ts title=./Code/Frontend/src/pages/blog/[slug].astro
 import Layout from '../../layouts/Layout.astro';